widehan-habjak1/my_space/README.md

 # My Programmings
-this is all about my programming world, space... it's a suprising that AI only reads 0 and 1 .
+this is all about my programming world, btw it's suprising that AI only reads 0 and 1 .
 .